Does my project need to be reviewed by the IRB?

-If you are doing research with people, then you must submit your research project to the IRB for approval prior to starting.
-In accordance with federal regulations, Bellevue College IRB must prospectively review all research involving human subjects.
+If you are doing research on human subjects, then you must submit your research project application to the IRB for approval prior to starting.
+In accordance with federal regulations, the Bellevue College IRB must review all research involving human subjects.

 Use the following questions to determine if your project needs to be reviewed by the IRB:

 - How do I know if I am doing research?

 - How do I know if I am using people?